xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

 **Dashboard**.

 .. image:: ../../../shared/building_and_running_chapters/Images/dashboard-course-start-and-end.png
- :alt: The student dashboard with a course in progress, one that has ended, one that is self-paced and can be started any time, and one that has not started.
+ :alt: The learner dashboard with a course in progress, one that has ended, one that is self-paced and can be started any time, and one that has not started.
  :width: 800